 Popping Some Bubbles

-The term “bubble tea” is at best an unfortunate translation and at worst a euphemism.
-Alternative names, such as “pearl tea” or “tapioca drink,” are slightly more descriptive.
-Basically, bubble tea is a sweetened beverage made with water, natural flavors, (usually) a dairy component, and…tapioca balls.
-These “bubbles” or “pearls” are dark brown, about one centimeter in diameter, slippery on the outside and very chewy on the inside.
+What I’m referring to here as “bubble tea” is known by many names.
+“Boba,” a term currently in vogue in the United States, approximates the Chinese pronunciation of the key ingredient and also, conveniently, sounds like “bubble.”
+Other alternative names, such as “pearl tea” or “tapioca drink,” are slightly more descriptive.
+Basically, bubble tea is a sweetened beverage made with water, natural flavors, (usually) a dairy component, and…large tapioca balls.
+These boba (“bubbles” or “pearls”) are dark brown, about 7 mm in diameter, slippery on the outside, and quite chewy on the inside.
 The bubbles by themselves have very little flavor; their main purpose is to provide texture.
 Because they’re so large, you need a special, oversized straw to drink bubble tea with.
 Or should I say eat?
 Consuming bubble tea is a matter of both drinking and chewing, and after finishing a glass you feel quite full.
 In other words, it’s not so much an accompaniment to a snack as an entire snack and beverage all in one.

 Bubble tea comes in many flavors, with some of the more popular being almond, mango, chocolate, and my personal favorite, taro.
 You can also find red bean, coconut, lavender, and a number of tropical fruit flavors.
-Paradoxically, every outlet where I’ve seen bubble tea sold also offers it without the pearls—in some cases, you get them only by special request.
-That seems to me to be missing the point—but then, bubble tea is, for many, an acquired taste.
+Nearly every outlet where I’ve seen bubble tea sold also offers it without the pearls—in some cases, you get them only by special request.
+That may seem to be missing the point, but the “bubble” in bubble tea originally referred to a froth on top of a blended tea beverage, not to the tapioca balls, which were a later addition.
+In any case, bubble tea is, for many, an acquired taste.
 Some people just can’t get past the idea of drinking squishy tapioca balls.

 Personally, I loved bubble tea the first time I tried it, but opinions vary widely.
 I surveyed three of my close friends, who by sheer coincidence were all blond Canadian women.
 After trying bubble tea for the first time, 33% of my sample group said they enjoyed it and would drink it again.
 The other 67% said it was the most disgusting thing they had ever put in their mouths.
 Whatever other nuances could be read into that statement, my general impression was that they were not favorably disposed toward bubble tea.
 (One of these friends later said she had tried it again and thought it wasn’t so bad.)
 There’s no accounting for taste.